Learn and comment below by Oct. 27th

 Sector Overview

-Buildings emit greenhouse gases through stationary combustion, for example by burning natural gas to power a building's heating system.
+Buildings emit greenhouse gases through stationary combustion, by burning natural gas (as an example) to power a building's heating system.
 Buildings also consume electricity, the generation of which releases greenhouses gases.
 Fugitive emissions from buildings are GHGs that are unintentionally released due to leaks and equipment malfunctions or inefficiencies.

 The Buildings sector covers the following areas